micromata/awesome-css-learning/readme.md

 ## CSS References

-- [Learn CSS - Web.dev](https://web.dev/learn/css/) - An evergreen CSS course and reference to level up your web styling expertise.
-- [Learn Responsive Design](https://web.dev/learn/design/) - A course exploring all aspects of responsive design.
-Learn how to make sites that look great and work well for everyone.
 - [codrops](https://tympanus.net/codrops/css_reference/) - An extensive CSS reference offering way more content than [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 - [Can I use](https://caniuse.com) - Interactive browser support tables for CSS (and HTML5).